EmbedJournal/embedjournal/_posts/2014-05-16-implementing-circular-buffer-embedded-c.md

 Here, the tail _can_ be moved to the next offset before the data has been read since each data unit is one byte and we reserve one byte in the buffer when we are fully loaded.
 But in more advanced circular buffer implementations, data units does not _need_ to be of the same size.
 In such cases, we don't know how much tail has to be moved before reading the data.

-For consistency with such implementations, I will read data and then move the tail pointer.
+To maintain consistency with such implementations, I will read data and then move the tail pointer.

 ``` c
 int circBufPop(circBuf_t *c, uint8_t *data)